aantonello/atpl.vim/README.md

     let g:atpl_TemplatePath = '$VIM/atpl'

 That is the default configuration.
 You can use environment variables at your will.
-The expansion is make by the plugin as needed.
+The expansion is made by the plugin as needed.
 You can customize that by putting your own template directory in the list.
 Lets say:

     let g:atpl_TemplatePath .= ',$HOME/templates'